lisamurphy788/mytaxfreeshopping/README.md

  ### **How it works page**
  The how it works page includes information on what a customer needs to do in order to shop tax free.
 There were some icons taken from fontawesome to display the actions.
  It also gives the benefits of using my tax free shopping to get a refund.
-Some background gradial css color was used here.
+Some background radial css color was used here.

 ### Top section of How it works
 <details>